 View / Download Career Pathways information for Human Services

-Download / View catalog information for Addiction Treatment (Certificate)
+View / Download catalog information for Addiction Treatment (Certificate)

 To begin the program, students must be enrolled at UCC, and have basic writing and communication skills.
+The best time to start this program is during the Winter & Spring terms.

 Other Degrees & Certificates at UCC